Create multiple cloud servers via OpenStack CLI

 openstack floating ip create external-network -

-Repeat step 1 to create public IP addresses for all cloud servers.
+Repeat step 1 to create public floating IP addresses for all cloud servers.

-9. Connect public IP addresses to cloud servers
+9. Connect public floating IP addresses to cloud servers

 -

-Connect the public IP address to the cloud server port:
+Connect a public floating IP address to a cloud server port:

-<port>- The port ID of the cloud server you added in step 7;<public_ip_address>- The ID or public IP address you created in step 9.
-You can view the list of public IP addresses using the commandopenstack floating ip list.
+<port>— the cloud server port ID you added in step 7;<floating_ip_address>— ID or public floating IP address you created in step 9.
+You can view the list of public floating IP addresses using theopenstack floating ip list command.

 -

-Repeat step 1 to connect public IP addresses to all cloud servers.
+Repeat step 1 to connect public floating IP addresses to all cloud servers.